Amboss Launches Rails: Empowering Bitcoin Yield And Lightning Network Growth

 Launch Partners and Network Impact

-Amboss has partnered with leading Bitcoin industry players, including CoinCorner, LQwD, and Flux (a joint venture between Axiom and CoinCorner), to bring Rails to market.
+Amboss has partnered with leading Bitcoin industry players, including CoinCorner, LQwD (TSXV: LQWD.V), and Flux (a joint venture between Axiom and CoinCorner), to bring Rails to market.
 CoinCorner, a pioneer in Lightning Network adoption, has integrated it into its exchange operations and everyday payment systems across the Isle of Man.
-LQwD, a key player in Bitcoin infrastructure, and Flux, combining Axiom's and CoinCorner's expertise, share a mission to expand the Lightning Network's role in global payments.
+LQwD (TSXV: LQWD.V), a key player in Bitcoin infrastructure, and Flux, combining Axiom's and CoinCorner's expertise, share a mission to expand the Lightning Network's role in global payments.
 Their involvement underscores the industry's confidence in Rails' potential to drive Bitcoin's scalability.

-"Rails offers a practical way for businesses like ours to participate in the Lightning Network's growth," said David Boylan, CFO of CoinCorner.
-"We've been using the Lightning Network for years, and Rails provides a structured approach to engaging with its economy, particularly through liquidity leasing and payment routing.
-This aligns with our goal of making Bitcoin more accessible and practical for everyday use."

 The Critical Role of Liquidity